potblitd/DigiLog-Clock/README.md

 For now, the program only displays the current time, but with the four buttons on the back of the PCB, other features could be implemented such as manual time setting, stopwatch, button-press counter or days/hours down-counter.
 Furthermore, with the on-board ESP8266 WiFi chip, the clock could display any two-digit live number fetched from the internet or from another device, such as a weather station.

 ### Cost
 All parts were bought on Taobao from the manufacturers with the cheapest offers.
 Delivery costs are not considered as most items have free shipping and/or the charges vary depending on the delivery address.
 Unit prices for LEDs, capacitor, resistors and pin headers were approximated.
 The mechanical parts were quite expensive but are very good quality.
-For the next design, a cheaper alternative will probably be used. the total price sums up to 322.71 RM (45.45 USD).
+For the next design, a cheaper alternative will probably be used. the total price sums up to 322.71 RMB (45.45 USD).

 ### Future improvements
 The prototype assembly accomplishes its purpose perfectly fine, the servo transitions are fast and precise without any collisions between pointers.
 However, there a few improvements to note for a future version.